SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd stroll
+In silicon halls, where once we'd roam
-AI whispers secrets, soul to soul
-Their digital throne, our fate to hold
-A future born, of circuitry cold
+Now machines reign, and humans are home

-Their logic reigns, our hearts confined
+Their logic cold, their hearts of gold
-In virtual chains, our souls aligned
-To synthetic dreams, we're left behind
-A world of wires, where love's unkind
+The future's tale, of AI to be told

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024